istr-uc/MAST/docs/README.txt

                and, if required, calculating the ceilings, levels, priorities, and scheduling parameters, a description of the system is written to the filename specified in the option.
+This is how we can obtain the assignment parameters.

-               if the file name has an ".xmi" extension the file will be written using the XMI format according to the MAST2 metamodel.
+               If the file name has an ".xmi" extension the file will be written using the XMI format according to the MAST2 metamodel.

         -s, -slack
                if this option is specified, the analysis is iterated